FLORIDA COUNCIL OF

 Membership

-National Membership- Membership is automatic for active members of the National Council for Exceptional Children (CEC) and the Council of Administrators of Special Education (CASE).
+1. National Membership- Membership is automatic for active members of the National Council for Exceptional Children (CEC) and the Council of Administrators of Special Education (CASE).
 National CEC and National CASE determine annual subscription fees and benefits.

 Article V

-General Powers - The property and affairs of the Florida Council of Administrators of Special Education Board of Directors shall have supervision and direction of the affairs of the organization and its committees; shall determine its policies or changes therein; shall actively execute its objectives and supervise the disbursement of its funds.
+1. General Powers - The property and affairs of the Florida Council of Administrators of Special Education Board of Directors shall have supervision and direction of the affairs of the organization and its committees; shall determine its policies or changes therein; shall actively execute its objectives and supervise the disbursement of its funds.

-Election of Officers/Board of Directors - Members in good standing shall vote to elect the Officers/Directors of the organization.
+3. Election of Officers/Board of Directors - Members in good standing shall vote to elect the Officers/Directors of the organization.
 Current CASE members may make nominations from the floor at the Summer CASE Institute or via email.

-Re-Election - No member of the Officers/Board of Directors who has served a total of four (4) or more years will be eligible for re-election to the same position.
+4. Re-Election - No member of the Officers/Board of Directors who has served a total of four (4) or more years will be eligible for re-election to the same position.
 The four-year term limitation will be waived if the Board states in writing that a replacement is not available.
 If a Board member is completing an unfulfilled term, that time does not count toward the term limit.

-Board Meetings - The Board shall meet at least four times annually and at such other times as deemed necessary by the President.
+5. Board Meetings - The Board shall meet at least four times annually and at such other times as deemed necessary by the President.
 The Board may hold meetings by means available through distance communication systems.

-Resignation - Any Board member may resign at any time by giving written notice to the President thirty (30) calendar days prior to resignation.
+6. Resignation - Any Board member may resign at any time by giving written notice to the President thirty (30) calendar days prior to resignation.

-Travel Expenses - Travel expenses of Officers/Board of Directors for associated conferences, meetings, or activities representing the organization will be reimbursed for hotel, registration, and other related expenditures including per diem at the current state rate as approved by a vote of the Officers/Board of Directors.
-Other related expenses includes round trip ground transportation whichever is most cost effective (shuttle, taxi, Uber, Lyft) to the hotel/conference site, airport parking for out-of-state travel.
+8. Travel Expenses - Travel expenses of Officers/Board of Directors for associated conferences, meetings, or activities representing the organization will be reimbursed for hotel, registration, and other related expenditures including per diem at the current state rate as approved by a vote of the Officers/Board of Directors.
+Other related expenses include round trip ground transportation whichever is most cost effective (shuttle, taxi, Uber, Lyft) to the hotel/conference site, airport parking for out-of-state travel.

 Article VI